dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     * When everything looks satisfactory, click on the green 'Create pull request' button.

-    * Before a pull request is created, a "Project" can be created, but there is no option to select a cycle.
+    * Before a pull request is created, a "Project" can be selected, but there is no option to select a cycle.

       .. figure:: figure/1PR-before-created.png